W0w26/Resume-Page/README.md

 Visit localhost:3000

 ###  Notes:
-*In order to use Google Business Apis, your account has to be business account.
+*In order to use display businesses, your account has to be business account.

 *Also you can visit this url:
 ```